Ololadeayoms/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Save the current state of directory
+Save current state of directory